apache/druid/docs/multi-stage-query/api.md

 - The task report for an entire job is associated with the `query_controller` task.
 The `query_worker` tasks do not have their own reports; their information is incorporated into the controller report.
 - The task report API may report `404 Not Found` temporarily while the task is in the process of starting up.
-- The MSQ task engine supports running SELECT queries.
+- As an experimental feature, the MSQ task engine supports running SELECT queries.
 SELECT query results are written into the `multiStageQuery.payload.results.results` task report key as an array of arrays.
 The behavior and result format of plain SELECT queries (without INSERT or REPLACE) is subject to change.